Leveraging the Data Sciences

-This panel will make data science come to life.
-It will provide a glimpse into exciting research and development activities at leading technology firms, into research initiatives in this area from both a US and an international perspective, and into the unique Carnegie Mellon multi-disciplinary approach to research and education as it pertains to data science.
+This panel made data science come to life.
+It provided a glimpse into exciting research and development activities at leading technology firms, into research initiatives in this area from both a US and an international perspective, and into the unique Carnegie Mellon multi-disciplinary approach to research and education as it pertains to data science.

 Subra Suresh, President, Carnegie Mellon University

 Ramayya Krishnan, Dean of the H. John Heinz III College and William W. and Ruth F. Cooper Professor of Management Science and Information Systems, Carnegie Mellon University

 Yuichiro Anzai, President, Japan Society for the Promotion of Science

 Anuj Dhanda, Sr. Vice President and Chief Information Officer, Giant Eagle, Inc.